openfaas/openfaas.github.io/_posts/2025-09-17-optimise-openfaas-aws-costs.md

 * Do enable scale to zero where a modest coldstart is acceptable, or where functions run mainly asynchronously.
 * Don't overprovision CPU/RAM just because that's what you had for a cloud function in the past.

-We realise that many teams have made a firm committment to stay on AWS and cannot consider another vendor, or self-hosting.
+We realise that many teams have made a firm commitment to stay on AWS and cannot consider another vendor, or self-hosting.
 But, if you can, do consider bare-metal, or on-premises infrastructure.
 Maybe you could run part of your product on a different cloud provider, if it meant getting the 5-6x cost reductions we outlined in the example with Hetzner?

 Finally, if you are in need of help, reach out to us using your existing communication channels with us.
 Or if you're new here via our [Pricing page](https://www.openfaas.com/pricing/).